What is the academic study of religion?

 PHIL-4100 - Phenomenology

-An historical examination of such twentieth-century phenomenologists as Husserl, Heidegger, Sartre, Merleau-Ponty, Marcel, and Rocoeur.
+An historical examination of such twentieth-century phenomenologists as Husserl, Heidegger, Sartre, Merleau-Ponty, Marcel, and Ricoeur.

 PHIL-4110 - Philosophy of Law

-An exploration of the major philosophical concepts that underlie our idea of law as well as application of these ideas to issues in moral, legal, criminological, and social philosophy.
-Required for Pre-law Track majors.
+An exploration of the major philosophical concepts that underlie our idea of law as well as application of these ideas to issues in moral, legal, criminological, and social philosophy

 PHIL-4120 - Professional Ethics

 This course examines ethical questions that can arise in the professions and occupations, such as: Is my privacy violated when my job requires that I be tested for drugs?
 What should I do if I know that my employer is making an unsafe product?
 Should physicians ever lie to their patients?
 Do corporations have any responsibilities beyond making a profit for their shareholders?
 The course also examines more theoretical issues concerning professionalism and the professions, such as the nature of the relationship between professionals and clients and the connection between ordinary and professional morality.
-Required for Pre-law Track majors.
+Required for philosophy majors in the Law and Justice track.

 PHIL-4130 - Feminist Philosophy